 Abstract:

-less 4 vacations of approximately 1 month) .
+This observer/participant study involved almost two years of information gathering which was done from May 2009 – October 2011 (less 4 vacations of approximately 1 month) .
 The study took place in 15 cities throughout Canada, except (due to accessibility and funding issues) the far north.
 Over that period of time I lived in 12 shelters with capacities ranging from 8 – 300 occupants.
 Attended programs offered to the homeless through 15 drop-in centres and accessed 24 meal programs.

 The study involved total immersion with the subject population.
 Stays varied from 3 weeks to 4 months depending on the size of the homeless population with whom I was assimilating.